zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Inputs

+This Method uses the following input units defined in section [Methods Inputs]:

-* "Child Zone" - The name of the child zone.
+* "Child Zone" - The name of the child zone to be tested.
-* "NS Set" - The name servers names as given by the calling Method.
+* "Undelegated Data" -  The name servers and IP addresses representing a possible delegation of *Child Zone*.
-* "Test Type" - The test type with values "undelegated test" or "normal test".
+* "Test Type" - "undelegated test" or "normal test".

+This Method also used the following input unit from the calling Method:

+* "NS Set" - Name servers names to be looked up.

 ### Prerequisite